Symphony No. 9 (Dvořák): II. Largo

-The second movement, written in ternary form, is introduced by a harmonic progression of chords in the wind instruments.
-Beckerman interprets these chords as a musical rendition of the narrative formula "Once upon a time".
-Then a solo cor anglais (English horn) plays the famous main theme in D-flat major accompanied by muted strings.
+Then a solo cor anglais (English horn) plays the famous main theme in D♭ major accompanied by muted strings.
 Dvořák was said to have changed the theme from clarinet to cor anglais as it reminded him of the voice of Harry Burleigh.
 The movement's middle section contains a passage in C♯ minor evoking a nostalgic and desolate mood which eventually leads into a funeral march above pizzicato steps in the basses.
 It is followed by a quasi-scherzo that incorporates this movement's theme as well as the first movement's main and closing themes.
 The Largo is concluded with the soft return of the main theme and introductory chords.

 III.
+Scherzo.
 Molto vivace

 The movement is a scherzo written in ternary form, with influences from Henry Wadsworth Longfellow's The Song of Hiawatha.
 The stirring rhythm of the first part is interrupted by a trio middle section.
 The first part is then repeated, followed by an echo in the coda of the first movement's main theme.

 IV.
+Finale.
 Allegro con fuoco

 The final movement is also written in sonata form.
 After a brief introduction, the horns and trumpets declare the movement's main theme against sharp chords played by the rest of the orchestra.
 The second theme is then presented by the clarinet above tremolos in the strings.
 The development not only works with these two themes but also recalls the main themes of the first and second movements and a fragment of the Scherzo.
-Following the recapitulation which begins in the unexpected key of G minor but later corrects itself back to the original key, the movement reaches its climax in the coda, in which materials from the first three movements are reviewed for a final time while the Picardy third is expanded after the orchestra triumphantly plays a "modally altered" plagal cadence.
+Following the recapitulation which begins in the unexpected key of G minor but later corrects itself back to the original key, the movement reaches its climax in the coda, in which materials from the first three movements are reviewed for the final time while the Picardy third is expanded after the orchestra triumphantly plays a "modally altered" plagal cadence.
 The main theme, especially its occurrence in bar 321, bears a close resemblance to the opening theme of the Hans Heiling Overture by Heinrich Marschner.